CA-ReleaseAutomation/ca-ra-nginx-pack/CONTRIBUTING.md

 We are glad you want to contribute to CA Release Automation!

-We utilize **Github Issues** for issue tracking and contributions.
-You can contribute in two ways:

-1. Reporting an issue or making a feature request [here](#issues).
-2. Adding features or fixing bugs yourself and contributing your code to CA Release Automation.

 ## Contribution Process

-We have a 3 step process that utilizes **Github Issues**:
+We have a simple process that utilizes the [GitHub](https://guides.github.com/introduction/flow/index.html) and **Github Issues**:

 1. Sign or be added to an existing [Contributor License Agreement (CLA)](https://communities.ca.com/become-a-contributor).
+1. Sign up or login to your [GitHub account](https://github.com/signup/free)
+1. Fork the repository on GitHub
+1. Reporting an issue or making a feature request [here](#issues).
+1. Adding features or fixing bugs
-2. Create a Github Pull Request.
+1. Create a Github Pull Request.
-3. Do [Code Review](#cr) with the **CA Release Automation Engineering Team** or **CA Release Automation Core Committers** on the pull request.
+1. Do [Code Review](#cr) with the **CA Release Automation Engineering Team** or **CA Release Automation Core Committers** on the pull request.

 ### <a name="pulls"></a> CA Release Automation Pull Requests

 CA Release Automation is enterprise grade software.
 We strive to ensure high quality throughout the CA Release Automation experience.
 In order to ensure this, we require a couple of things for all pull requests to CA Release Automation:

 **Tests:** To ensure high quality code and protect against future regressions, we require all the code in CA Release Automation to have at least unit test coverage.
 See the [spec/unit](https://communities.ca.com/testing)